Bathroom

 Pay attention to the undertones of each metal.
 Warm metals (brass, gold, copper) pair well with other warm finishes, while cool metals (chrome, nickel, stainless steel) complement each other.
 Mixing warm and cool can work beautifully, but it’s important to balance them so one doesn’t overpower the other.
 If you’re unsure, hold samples together in your space to see how they interact with your lighting and color scheme.

 Contrast is what makes mixed metals visually interesting.
-Don’t be afraid to pair high-shine chrome with matte black, or brushed nickel with polished brass.
+Don’t be afraid to pair cool-toned chrome with warm brass, or brushed nickel with matte black.
 The interplay between finishes adds depth and dimension, especially when you vary the sheen and texture.
 Just be sure to distribute contrasting finishes evenly throughout the space, so one area doesn’t feel heavier or more “decorated” than another.

 Your metals don’t exist in a vacuum—consider how they interact with tile, paint, wood, and textiles.
 A marble countertop can soften the look of bold black hardware, while warm wood tones can bridge the gap between gold and chrome.
 Use mirrors, lighting, and even towels to echo or balance your metal choices, creating a space that feels harmonious from every angle.